munachi821/conference-ticket-generator-main/README.md

 3. Click the "Generate My Ticket" button.
 4. View your generated ticket with your details and unique ID.

+## Preview
+Check out the site at https://confrence-ticket-generator.netlify.app/

 ## Technologies Used

 - HTML